Welcome to the ZPE Blog. We love sharing helpful info.

 It’s important to note the difference between Cannabis, hemp, and CBD.
 Cannabis and hemp are the same plant, the difference is-THC.
 Cannabis is created by selectively breeding the seeds for THC.
 Usually, breeders breed to purify and strengthen strains, combine strain traits, or enhance specific characteristics like higher yields, specific aromas, potency, and other things.

 CBD (cannabidiol) is one of the most popular cannabinoids of the 100 or more cannabinoids out there.
 CBD stands for: cannabidiol and is known as a non-psychoactive cannabinoid.
 CBD doesn’t have a strong impact on cognitive brain activity and doesn’t cause the high that THC produces.
 Cannabis and hemp can have different effects on different people; however, generally speaking, no high.

-CBD can be found in Cannabis hemp and Cannabis marijuana.
+CBD can be found in Cannabis hemp.
 If the CBD comes from hemp, generally, it has .3% THC or less.
-If the CBD comes from marijuana, usually, there are higher percentages of THC.
+If the CBD comes from cannabis, usually, there are higher percentages of THC.
 The same is true for cannabinoids like CBG (cannabigerol), CBN (cannabinol), CBC (cannabichromene), etc. Even THCA (tetrahydrocannabinolic Acid) isn’t cause for a mental high concern.